SAGE Technical Director

 Simon is a Chartered Engineer with nearly 15 years’ experience in performing, leading, and managing structural integrity assessment and design projects for clients in the offshore industry.
 He is a technical specialist in the assessment of fixed and floating offshore structures under strength, fatigue, and accidental conditions by complex finite element analysis, and is a member of the hearing body for DNV-RP-C203.

-Head of Structures
+Director of Structures

 Danny is a highly experienced structural engineer and manager, operating for more than 10 years within the offshore wind industry, and 25 years in the wider energy industry.
 He is very comfortable in a multi-disciplinary environment and has a broad appreciation energy client needs and drivers.
 He is the Director responsible for Offshore Structures within Wood Thilsted, and has focused recently on design for manufacture & installation and floating wind technology.
 Danny is working within Wood Thilsted to advance our thinking on sustainability, seeking ways to make our design output biodiversity positive, as well as managing embodied carbon down to below zero.

 Lucy is a geophysicist with 18 years’ experience in onshore and offshore geophysics for site investigations.
 Since 2010, she has specialised in development and optimisation of ground models for offshore wind projects, with a focus on the integration of geophysical, geotechnical, and hydrographic data to minimise the risk of unforeseen ground conditions.
 She has a particular interest in improving the visualisation and accessibility of ground modelling information for all stakeholders.
 She also has a strong track record in the provision of Owner’s Engineering and expert geophysical support services.

 Lead Data Scientist